ethereum/aleth/doc/private_net_sync.rst

 Mining
 ------
 - Mining will be done using the Aleth CPU miner (Aleth doesn't include a GPU miner because of the high maintenance and support costs.
 Please see `EthMiner <https://github.com/ethereum-mining/ethminer>`_ for GPU mining support).
-- Only one node will be mining to keep your machine responsive (since both nodes are running on the same physical system, having both mine will really slow down your machine).
+- Only one node will mine to keep your machine responsive.
-- If you find your system being sluggish or if you'd like both nodes to mine, you can tune the number of mining threads via the ``-t <thread count>`` flag
+- If mining slows down your system too much or you'd like both nodes to mine, you can tune the number of mining threads via ``-t <thread count>``.

 Chain Configuration
 -------------------